 WobbleWorks says the 3Doodler is "a brand new way of creating 3D objects and will be the most affordable 3D printing device on the market," with products available to early investors for just $50 via Kickstarter.

-The launch of the 3Doodler is great news for designers and creatives who can normally expect to spend around $2,199 for a MakerBot Replicator 2 desktop 3D printer or many, many times that for a fully pro version.
+The launch of the 3Doodler is great news for designers and creatives.
+While you'd expect to spend around $2,199 for a MakerBot Replicator 2 desktop 3D printer (or many, many times that for a fully pro version), this 3D pen is much more affordable.

 3D prints for everyone